 Empowering the Business Minded

-The flexibility of low-code in integrations moves the paradigm of integration building and maintenance from being solely a Developers job to a role that can be fulfilled by many different divisions.
+The flexibility of low-code integrations moves the paradigm of integration building and maintenance from being solely a developer’s job.
+To a role that can be fulfilled by many different divisions.

-With the help of visual tools, those who have the understanding of the business or use case being mapped into an integration can undertake the task directly, without developer input.
-Allowing developers to continue doing what they’d prefer to be doing – developing out core solutions.
+With the help of visual tools, those who have an understanding of the business or use case being mapped into an integration can undertake the task directly, without developer input.
+Allowing developers to continue doing what they’d prefer to be doing – developing our core solutions.

 It also enables roles like Customer Success to be able to directly respond to users’ integration requests.
 So companies can delight their customers by offering advanced services with a reduced turnaround time.